MohammadJavadArdestani/solve-sudoku-by-CSP/README.md

 ## colored sudoku
 1- Each number should be unique in its row and column.<br>
-2- each cell must contain a color s.t for every two adjacent cells if a cell has a greater number, then its color should have more priority over that adjacent
+2- Each cell must contain a color s.t for every two adjacent cells.
+If a cell has a greater number, then its color should have more priority over that adjacent

 ### input:
-in the first-line enter m, n(number of colors and dimension of table)</br>
+In the first line, enter m, n(number of colors and dimension of the table).<br>
-the second line contains m colors from high priority to low </br>
+The second line contains m colors from high priority to low.<br>
-in the next n line put each cell num and color in a row(you can put * for free cell, and # for colorless cell).</br>
+In the next n line put each cell num and color in a row (you can put * for free cell, and # for colorless cell).<br>

 #### example: </br>
 6 5</br>